-Detroit continues to be known as the automobile capital of the world, with the most of the U.S. auto industry headquartered there.
+Detroit continues to be known as the automobile capital of the world, with most of the U.S. auto industry headquartered there.
 Together, the big three automakers employ about 111,000 in the Detroit area.

-While Detroit's economy remains closely tied to the automotive industry, the area is also the catalyst behind Michigan's national ranking as an emerging technology center for the life sciences, information technology and advanced manufacturing sectors.
+While Detroit's economy remains closely tied to the automotive industry, the area is also the catalyst behind Michigan's national ranking as an emerging technology center for the life sciences, information technology, and advanced manufacturing sectors.
 The city has kept Michigan in the top four nationally for research and development expenditures in the U.S.

 Michigan repealed its business tax in 2011 and replaced it with a 6% corporate income tax, which substantially decreased taxes on businesses, helping Detroit to attract major corporations.
 This helped propel the metro area to the second-largest source of architectural and engineering jobs in the U.S.

 The sales tax rate in Detroit is 6%, compared to the national average of 7.3%.
 The income tax rate in Detroit is 6.8%, which is higher than the U.S. average of 4.6%.